codinglabsau/inertia-form-builder/docs/states.md

 </script>

 # States of attributes
-This is a showcase of what different states look like when an error occurs, we choose an attribute to be read only or an attribute is disabled.
+This is a showcase of what different states look like when an error occurs in an attribute, read only or a disabled state.

 ```vue
 <script setup>